xmlinc/Symfony/README.md

 Choose between a one-page layout, or websites demo with their subpages.

-Choose different layouts to create a demo sites:
+Choose different layouts to create more demo pages:

 - Bootstrap
 - Jquery Mobile